Rabbit-Company/CryptoBal-Website/README.md

 # CryptoBal
-Website for monitoring your crypto balance.
+Website for monitoring your crypto assets with style.

 Official domains:
 - https://cryptobal.info